plainionist/plainionist.github.io/_posts/2023-01-20-Implementing-Clean-Architecture-MediatR.md

 The Asp.Net controller obviously depends on MediatR due to the usage of the ```IMediator``` interface to send the request.
-As the Asp.Net controller is located in the frameworks layer
-- due to its dependency to the Asp.Net framework - this dependency to MediatR is valid according to the Dependency Rule.
+As the Asp.Net controller is located in the frameworks layer (due to its dependency to the Asp.Net framework) this dependency to MediatR is valid according to the Dependency Rule.

 But we also see that the ```ForecastHandler``` as well as the ```ForecastRequest``` - both